 2:380 same premise as above, abu hanifa says istiḥsān if its just one dirham then exchange it still good by istiḥsān

+2:390 and if salam buyer conditions that the good be given to him in his house, no problem with that, by qiyas this is same as charging delivery, but we rule concerning delivery to his home by qiyas, whereas here we rule by istiḥsān.

 2:391, disputing over nature of a garment in which salam was made but it hasn’t been produced yet, one says order was for 5x3 other that its 6x3, but otherwise agree, then, by qiyas its identical to earlier case in which they trade oaths and the salam is voided, though the istiḥsān here is that yanbaghi that the opinion be that of the claimed upon by his oath unless the claimant has evidence, but in this case take qiyas

 2:393 if you tell someone you gave me salam for hinta by this thobe I gave you, then there is some dispute, yada yada, has to do with whether “aslamta” connotes qabd, here he’s saying it does

+2:400 and if he buys a slave woman or slave or clothes for makil or mawzoon delivered at a specific time, then they split before he gets item, the sale is valid and he can do qabd whenever.
+This and salam are equal by qiyas, but in salam we took istiḥsān.
+Don’t you see that he could buy clothes for hinta of specific weight and type but without ajal that’s valid, and if salam for the thawb for kurr hinta without ajal its fasid?

 2:420 if someone buys food with money or goods on stipulation that he carry them to his house, no good in that, but istiḥsān if they are in the same city no problem with that, Muhammad says its fasid

 Notice redundancy on 4:441